101-Year-Old Still Slaying Edges As Oldest Living Beautician

 It’s one thing to find a job that you’re good at.
 It’s another thing when you find something you’re passionate about that you can do for the rest of your life.
-At nearly 100 years old, Callie Terrell has literally done both.
+At 101 years old, Callie Terrell has literally done both.

 She is a hairstylist and beautician who has been doing this for almost her whole life and yes, she still has clients.
-You would think at 99-years-old she would just sit down somewhere and enjoy grandchildren like many her age, but nope, not Mrs. Terrell.
+You would think at over 100 years old she would just sit down somewhere and enjoy grandchildren like many her age, but nope, not Mrs. Terrell.
 She simply loves what she does.

 That’s right.
 On any given day you can find Mrs. Terrell doing a roller set, maybe doing a bob or a cut-and-style.
 Oh, and she still drives to work too.